View all web browser and mobile devices available in our cloud-based test lab.

 It can help you tackle the mountain of permutations to test in a timely manner.
 By saving you time, and thus reducing costs, parallel testing is a valuable addition to your testing.

 Perfecto can help your team achieve parallel testing in the cloud.
 With Perfecto, you can:

 Try parallel testing your web and mobile apps with Perfecto.
-Start your free two-week trial today.
+Start your free 14-day trial today.

 Leslie Tan is a Senior Solutions Engineer at Perfecto.
 He’s been in the testing space for the last six years across desktop web, mobile and performance, and availability testing.
 Helping DevOps professionals understand that continuous testing is key to their success is what keeps him up at night.
 He postulates that a solid CI/CD testing strategy is key to an organization’s success in this digital transformation era.
 Prior to that, he spent over nine years at Microsoft as a Solutions Engineer and Technology Strategist for state and local government.